Orochimarufan/.files/README.md

 - animelib          : Manually organize a collection of tv series
 - animelib3         : Try to automagically organize tv series as best as possible
 - fileinterp.py     : Play back a python script file as if it had been entered into a prompt.
+- iio-rotated       : Automatically rotate the screen according to iio-proxy data
 - mountpart         : Mount a partition in a whole-disk raw image file.
 - nosaver           : Try to inhibit the screensaver.
-- patchdir          : Patch a folder structure with files from an archive.
+- patchdir          : Patch a folder structure with files from an archive. (libarchive-c required)
+- protontool        : Interact with steam games and compatibility tool from the command line
 - sm-song-package   : Try to automatically create a .smzip of songs for StepMania.
+- sync\_savegames   : Custom savegame synchronization using steamsync.py
 - transportlinks    : Fixup symlinks after moving the target files.
 - videothumb        : Create (PSP compatible) thumbnails for video files.
 - visualsleep       : Sleep command with countdown timer.